 - Fresh Turmeric – zested (optional)

 - Salt and Pepper

-- 3 Tablespoons Potato Starch (use corn flour if you can’t find any) - sieved
+- 3 Tablespoons Tapioca or Potato starch flour - sieved

 Assemble all the washed greens and herbs on your chopping board.

 If you have an electric blender, then roughly chop the greens + herbs, then take any 'stalky' parts of the silver beet and parsley and blend with the lemon juice, olive oil, tamari, and garlic to create a puree, then combine with all the rest of the ingredients together in a mixing bowl.

 If you don't have a blender, then finely chop (or discard) the stalks of the greens + parsley.
 Then combine with all the rest of ingredients together in a mixing bowl.

 Combine all the ingredients well.
 Let the mixture stand for 5-15 minutes, covered.

 Heat a generous pan, with coconut oil or butter.
 Form the mixture into 3cm balls with finger tips and press into the pan as fritters.
 Turn after a few minutes until golden brown each side.